Wycliffe-USA/mpdx-ios-client-app/README.md

     ![alt text](ReadMeAssets/configure-xcode-project/xcode-app-delegate.png) <br><br>
   - AppDelegate.swift will need an instance conforming to AppConfigInterface.swift.
 See the next step for setting this up.
 - Add AppConfig.swift.

-### Configure Your App

-App configuration is done at run-time and requires that you initialize an App instance with a configuration that conforms to AppConfigInterface.
-You can view the example’s AppDelegate.swift and AppConfig.swift to see how this is setup.